eTech-Source/commerce-karma-intagration-example/README.md

 # Commerce Karma Integration Example
+## **Outdated** this repo is currently not using the current Commmerce Karma Components Light Package
 A simple Next.js project showing how to configure Commerce Karma Components Light.

 # Get the project running on your machine